zilishen/documentation/content/nginx-one/about.md

 # Taxonomies
 # These are pre-populated with all available terms for your convenience.
 # Remove all terms that do not apply.
-categories: ["installation", "platform management", "load balancing", "api management", "service mesh", "security", "analytics"]
 doctypes: ["reference"]
-journeys: ["researching", "getting started", "using", "renewing", "self service"]
+journeys: ["researching", "getting started"]
 personas: ["devops", "netops", "secops", "support"]
 versions: []
 authors: []
 ---

-NGINX One helps users manage multiple NGINX deployments across multiple locations and environments.
-Traditionally, overseeing these deployments has been a time-consuming and demanding job.
-With NGINX One, you can monitor and manage your NGINX fleet from an intuitive, centralized console.
-This console gives insights into the configuration and performance of your NGINX instances, highlights critical vulnerabilities, shows the status of SSL certificates, and more.
+NGINX One simplifies the management of your NGINX fleet across different locations and environments.
+Overseeing NGINX deployments traditionally demanded a lot of time and effort.
+Now, with NGINX One, you can easily monitor and manage your NGINX fleet from a single, intuitive console.
+This console provides insights into the configuration and performance of your NGINX instances, highlights critical vulnerabilities, shows the status of SSL certificates, and more.

 ## Benefits and key features

-NGINX One delivers these key advantages:
+NGINX One offers the following key benefits:

-- **All-in-One Control**: Monitor and manage all your NGINX deployments from one central console.
+- **Centralized control**: Keep an eye on and manage all your NGINX instances from a single console.

-- **Enhanced Monitoring and Risk Detection**: Automatically identify critical vulnerabilities (CVEs), check the status of SSL certificates, and identify security issues in NGINX configurations.
+- **Enhanced monitoring and risk detection**: Automatically detect critical vulnerabilities (CVEs), verify SSL certificate statuses, and identify security issues in NGINX configurations.

-- **Optimized Performance**: Monitor your installed NGINX versions and get advice on how to optimize your NGINX configurations.
+- **Performance optimization**: Track your NGINX versions and receive recommendations for tuning your configurations for better performance.

-- **Graphical Metrics Display**: View the performance metrics of NGINX instances in a graphical format for straightforward analysis.
+- **Graphical metrics display**: View the performance of your NGINX instances at a glance with a dashboard that presents a clear, graphical overview of key metrics, including instance availability, version distribution, system health, and utilization trends.

-- **Real-Time Alerts**: Receive immediate notifications about urgent issues.
+- **Real-time alerts**: Get alerts about critical issues.

-## Legal notice: Licensing agreements for NGINX Products
+## Legal notice: Licensing agreements for NGINX products

-Please note that the use of the NGINX One is governed by our End User Service Agreement (EUSA).
-For [NGINX Plus]({{< relref "/nginx" >}}), usage is subject to the End User License Agreement (EULA).
-Open source projects, including [NGINX Agent](https://github.com/nginx/agent) and [NGINX OSS](https://github.com/nginx/nginx), are covered under their respective licenses.
+Please be aware that using NGINX One is subject to our End User Service Agreement (EUSA).
+For [NGINX Plus]({{< relref "/nginx" >}}), the use is governed by the End User License Agreement (EULA).
+Open source projects, such as [NGINX Agent](https://github.com/nginx/agent) and [NGINX OSS](https://github.com/nginx/nginx), fall under their specific licenses.
+For more details on these licenses, please follow the links provided.